6 Spectacular Spring Wildflower Hikes for Families in Marin

 Spring in California is spectacular, with an abundance of wildflowers, seasonal waterfalls, and wildlife.
-With all the rain we've been getting this season, spring's wildflowers should be even more spectacular than usual!
 Before the summer heat bakes the green hillsides brown, get the family out on the trail at one of these great Marin hiking spots with wonderful spring wildflower displays.

 These hikes are perfect for a family outing at almost any time of year, but of course are especially nice during March and April.
 All the trails mentioned here are easy enough for everyone in the family to tackle, too.